rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 12. Navigate to the OpenShift Console ...

-    🪄 Observe Pipeline running by browsing to OpenShift UI -> Pipelines from left pane -> Pipelines in your `<TEAM_NAME>-build` project:
+    🪄 Observe Pipeline running by browsing to OpenShift UI -> Pipelines from left pane -> Pipelines in your `<TENANT_NAME>-build` project:

 ![pipeline-running.png](images/pipeline-running.png)